helidon-io/helidon/docs/mp/server.md

 For any HTTP request for `/` this will return a 301 with the `Location:` header set to the value of `server.base-path`.
 This is often used with Static Content Support to serve a specific `index.html` when `/` is requested.

 Note that this feature is not for setting a context root for applications.
-To configure alternate context roots see [Setting Application Path](jaxrs/jaxrs-applications.md#setting-application-path).
+To configure alternate context roots see [Setting Application Path][setting-application-path].

 ### Example configuration of routing